 We purchase raw scrap from dealers in Mexico and the San Diego area, and we process the raw scrap into refined scrap metal at our Guadalajara, San Luis, Mexicali and Apizaco facilities.
 We meet our refined scrap metal requirements through: (i) our wholly-owned scrap processing facilities, which in the aggregate provided us with approximately 13.8% and 11.5% of our refined scrap tonnage in 2023 and 2022, respectively, and (ii) purchases from third party scrap processors in Mexico and the southwestern United States, which, in the aggregate, provided us with approximately 85.1% and 1.2 of our refined scrap tonnage, respectively, in 2023 and approximately 87.3% and 1.2%, respectively, in 2022.
-We are a large scrap collector in the Mexicali, Tijuana and Hermosillo regions, and, by primarily dealing directly with small Mexican scrap collectors, we believe where been able to purchase scrap at prices lower than those in the international and Mexican markets.
+We are a large scrap collector in the Mexicali, Tijuana and Hermosillo regions, and, by primarily dealing directly with small Mexican scrap collectors, we believe we have been able to purchase scrap at prices lower than those in the international and Mexican markets.
+We purchase scrap on the open market through a number of brokers or directly from scrap dealers for our U.S. facilities.
 We purchase scrap on the open market through a number of brokers or directly from scrap dealers for our Brazil facilities.
 We do not depend on any single scrap supplier to meet our scrap requirements.